yegor256/jaxec/README.md

   .stdout();
 ```

-If exit code is not equal to zero, a runtime exception
+If the exit code is not equal to zero, a runtime exception
 will be thrown by the `exec()` method.
 You can also use
 `unsafeExec()`, which throws checked exception `IOException`.